Skip to main content

 Preparing for the first breastfeed

 Babies can practise breastfeeding during skin-to-skin contact by licking or even taking the nipple in their mouth.
 From around 32–34 weeks your baby will begin to manage sucking, swallowing and breathing at the same time and, if well, may be ready to feed from your breast.
 Babies all progress at different rates and it's important to take one day at a time.
 Small premature babies tire easily and may take some time to fully establish breastfeeding.
-Our section on getting started will help you get ready.
+Our page on getting started will help you get ready.

 UNICEF Baby Friendly initiative have produced a booklet Supporting love and nurture on the neonatal unit which provides more information about breastfeeding and caring for a premature baby.